ValentinH/react-easy-crop/README.md

 | [`onCropComplete`](#onCropCompleteProp) | Function |  | Called when the user stops moving the image or stops zooming.
 It will be passed the corresponding cropped area on the image in percentages and pixels |

 <a name="onCropCompleteProp"></a>
-#### onCropComplete
+#### onCropComplete(croppedArea, cropperAreaPixels)

 This callback is the one you should use to save the cropped area of the image.
 It's passed 2 arguments:
-1. croppedArea: coordinates and dimensions of the cropped area in percentage of the image dimension
+1. `croppedArea`: coordinates and dimensions of the cropped area in percentage of the image dimension
-1. cropperAreaPixels: coordinates and dimensions of the cropped area in pixels.
+1. `cropperAreaPixels`: coordinates and dimensions of the cropped area in pixels.

 Both arguments have the following shape:
 ```js